chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 It is often tempting to focus on individual levels: individual contributor, a type of/or single contribution or donation, a project, an event, or a team within an organization and measure success based on those.
 However, it is essential to remember that open source is all about community and collaboration and that the success of your open source strategy will be measured by its impact on the community and the ecosystem.

 Focusing on individual levels can often lead to a sense of self-efficacy and removing red tape.
 However, it can also miss a significant component and sometimes a barrier to impact and change - culture.
 Individuals, organizations, and open source projects operate within and belong to [complex sociotechnical systems](https://business.leeds.ac.uk/research-stc/doc/socio-technical-systems-theory).
 Those systems, in turn, comprise processes, people, infrastructure, technology, metrics and goals, and culture.
-Any given complex sociotechnical system can only be improved if both the social and technical aspects are treated as interdependent and aligned.
+Any given complex sociotechnical system can only be improved if the social and technical aspects are treated as interdependent and aligned.

 To improve your organization's open source impact, you must focus on the technical and social aspects required to accelerate and sustain that impact.